signalfx/gdi-specification/specification/integration_context.md

 | `cisco-ctx-bt-id`   | `appd.upstream.bt.id`      | The ID of the upstream AppDynamics business transaction (BT)            | 209834098273                      |
 | `cisco-ctx-tier-id` | `appd.upstream.tier.id`    | The "tier id" to which the AppDynamics instrumented application belongs | 12, xdev.tier9                    |

+Note: the `upstream` prefix is intentional here.
+It indicates that the value is being copied from an upstream source and helps to differentiate from the same IDs that could originate in a simultaneous AppDynamics instrumentation.

 ## Outgoing State

 When `cisco.ctx.enabled` is `true`, Splunk implementations MUST